 Unfortunately, that account is held between the husband and the wife in what is known as “tenants by the entirety.”
 This is the most common designation that husbands and wives open accounts in.
 As a result, even though there is enough money in the account and the husband is a joint owner of the account, because it was titled the way it was when the couple opened the account, none of the money (not even a portion of the money, is available to satisfy the judgement.

 So, a personal guaranty is good.
-It is better than not having one, but there are limitations in what you can do if you do not have the spouse on the guaranty as well.
+It is better than not having one, but there are limitations on what you can do if you do not have the spouse on the guaranty as well.
 If you want to protect yourself, get a guaranty.
 But if you really want to protect yourself, then you need a guaranty of both the husband and the wife.
 Both spouses need to sign personally on the guaranty.

 This is very hard to do.
 You probably already know that it is hard enough to get a guaranty and getting the guaranty of the husband and wife is even harder.
-But what a lot of people do is, if their business is strong enough on its own credit, they may not require one at all.
+What a lot of people do is, if their business is strong enough on its own credit, they may not require one at all.
 But if they believe that they need one, they get it from the principal that is involved in the business.

 If they are not comfortable at all, they may say to the customer that they will not extend credit at all even with a guaranty.
 But if they secure their rights with a lien, and the customer and their spouse sign the personal guaranty, that they will extend credit.